maximumadmin/zramd/README.md

 ## Notes

-* **Avoid** using other zram-related packages along this one, `zramd` loads and unloads the zram kernel module assuming that the system is not using zram for other stuff e.g. tmpfs.
+* **Avoid** using other zram-related packages along this one, `zramd` loads and unloads the zram kernel module assuming that the system is not using zram for other stuff (like mounting `/tmp` over zram).
 * Do **not** use zswap with zram, it would unnecessarily cause data to be [compressed and decompressed back and forth](https://www.phoronix.com/forums/forum/software/distributions/1231542-fedora-34-looking-to-tweak-default-zram-configuration/page5#post1232327).
 * When dealing with virtual machines, zram should be used on the **host** OS so guest memory can be compressed transparently, see also comments on original zram [implementation](https://code.google.com/archive/p/compcache/).
   * If you boot the same system on a real computer as well as on a virtual machine, you can use the `--skip-vm` parameter to avoid initialization when running inside a virtual machine.